HadizaIsa/Deezoo/README.md

 - 👋 Hi, I’m @Deezoo
-- 👀 I’m interested in python and node.js
+- 👀 I’m interested in python, javascript, and java
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning java programming language
-- 💞️ I’m looking to collaborate on any python and node.js projects
+- 💞️ I’m looking to collaborate on any django, flask and node.js projects
 - 📫 How to reach me .You can contact me on hadeezah18@gmail.com

 <!---